lauslim12/anime-vision/README.md

 - Improve accuracy of the model with TensorFlow's Model Maker
 - Improve accuracy of the model with TensorFlow's Make Image Classifier
+- Allow creating classifiers to iterate through all the zip files, not manually like in line 31.
+(IBM Cloud)
 - Create scraper to fetch raw datasets

 ## Introduction